 Useful information to assist contractors understand Defense Contract Audit Agency (DCAA) audit processes.
 DCAA provides audit and financial advisory services to Department of Defense (DoD) and other federal entities responsible for acquisition and contract administration

 A helpful guide that provides an overview of the types of audits DCAA conducts, links to checklists, and what you can expect in a DCAA audit.

 Help for Small Business Contractors

 In addition to the Information for Contractors guide, DCAA offers targeted information to assist with audit issues that relate to small businesses.
 Access presentations below for help on specific topics important for smaller contractors:

 The PTAC program was formed by Congress to help businesses seeking to compete successfully in federal, state and local government contracting.
 APTAC is the national, professional organization of the Procurement Technical Assistance Centers.

 Compak, Inc., 1139 Alton Avenue, Rockford, IL 61103, (815) 399-2699

 Military or Federal Spec and Standards

-Federal specifications and standards available in DOD repository can be accessed on the ASSIST Quick Search website.
-Another great source is this PTAC.
-Call 815-921-2091 or e-mail firstname.lastname@example.org your needed Military or Federal Specification or Standard and we will send your the document.
+Federal specifications and standards are available in a DOD repository and can be accessed by contacting your PTAC.
+Call 815-921-2091 or e-mail email@example.com.

 Past Procurement Histories